oatmiwk/github-webhook-discord/README.md

 node .
 ```

+> [!NOTE]
+> When doing `node .`, you will see a log with thefull link of the webhook (excluding the IP address)

+# ⚙️ Using PM2

-Using `node .` is useful for development purposes, and will only run when the terminal is opened, you can install a package like [PM2](https://pm2.io/) to allow you to run it in the background.
+Using `node .` will only run until as long as your terminal is open, you can install a package like [PM2](https://pm2.io/) to allow you to run it in the background.

-It is recommended you install it globaly!

-**⚙️ Installing PM2**
+**📦 Install it Globally**

 ```sh
 npm install pm2 -g
 ```

-While still being inside the same folder as `index.js` you can do the following command to start.
+While still being inside the same folder as the `index.js` you can do the following command to start.
 **🔑 Starting the bot**

 ```sh